Acoustic Non-Stationarity Objective Assessment with Hard Label Criteria for Supervised Learning Models: Results and Discussion

 Similar trends are observed for the lightweight NANSA\textsubscript{LW}.
 On average, both NANSA variants achieve over 95\% accuracy and EER values below 5\%, demonstrating strong reliability in acoustic non-stationarity classification.
 While NANSA\textsubscript{LW} slightly underperforms compared to the full NANSA model, it consistently surpasses all baselines across metrics and datasets.
 For instance, on AudioSet, NANSA\textsubscript{LW} achieves an EER of 6.73, representing an 15\% reduction compared to the AST baseline.

-Table~\ref{tab:all_scores} also highlights the impact of removing the ANS Encoder from the proposed models.
-In this ablation, the raw STFT spectrogram replaces the $E_{ANS}$ embedding.
-This leads to average EER increases of 10.5\% and 12.5\% for NANSA and NANSA\textsubscript{LW}, respectively, with the latter being more affected due to its smaller capacity.
+For the ablation study, the impact of the ANS Encoder module is also summarized in Table~\ref{tab:all_scores}.
+Preliminary experiments explored $\beta_{FC} \in \{1.5, 2, 4, 6\}$, with $\beta_{FC}=4$ selected due to slightly better performance.
+Removing the ANS Encoder increases average EER by 10.5\% and 12.5\% for NANSA and NANSA\textsubscript{LW}, respectively, with the latter being more affected due to its smaller model capacity.

-Figure~\ref{fig:rocs_complete} shows the ROC curves and corresponding AUCs for each dataset.
+Fig.~\ref{fig:rocs_complete} shows the ROC curves and corresponding AUCs for each dataset.
 In all scenarios, NANSA and NANSA\textsubscript{LW} curves are closest to the ideal operating point $(0, 1)$.
 Accordingly, the proposed models achieve the highest AUCs, further confirming their efficacy in non-stationarity classification.

 It is remarkable that all acoustic models attained consistent classification results via HLC algorithm and therefore can be adopted as a solution to overcome INS resource intensive issues.
 In Table~\ref{tab:time_comparison}, it is shown the comparison between the inference time of HLC-trained models with the original INS statistical framework.
 All models significantly reduce processing time compared to INS, thanks to HLC-based training.
 Notably, NANSA and NANSA\textsubscript{LW} are approximately 500 and 4000 times faster than the traditional INS approach.
 The time efficiency gain confirms the effectiveness of non-stationarity assessment for HLC-trained models in both large-scale and resource-constrained devices.
+One drawback of HLC is the loss of scale-relative INS information.
+As future research, we intent to overcome this with multi-task learning strategies.